Shopify/react-native-skia/docs/docs/getting-started/headless.md

 // Here we use gl for headless webgl support. import GL from "gl";

+// Now we need to provide polyfill for WebGLRenderingContext and OffscreenCanvas
-global.WebGLRenderingContext = GL.WebGLRenderingContext;
+// for Skia to be able to leverage WebGL global.WebGLRenderingContext = GL.WebGLRenderingContext;
 global.OffscreenCanvas = class OffscreenCanvasPolyfill
   implements OffscreenCanvas
 {